 DataDog dashboard (Source: DataDog website)

+Datadog provides a suite of products for application performance monitoring, such as infrastructure monitoring, log management, application performance monitoring, and security monitoring.
 The pricing depends on the product you opt for.
-For example, the APM solution provides end-to-end distributed tracing, starts at $31 per host per month if billed annually.
+For example, the APM solution provides end-to-end distributed tracing, starting at $31 per host per month if billed annually.

 Splunk